-The NOAA S-102 suite represents conditions from the most current hydrographic surveys available to NOAA's Office of Coast Survey.
-Data included in these overlays may be sourced from NOAA, USACE, and survey departments of the local Port Authorities.
-These overlays are intended to overlay and compliment official NOAA ENCs.
+The NOAA S-102 suite represents NOAA’s high resolution bathymetry including the most recent hydrographic surveys available to NOAA's Office of Coast Survey.
+Data included in these overlays may be sourced from NOAA, USACE, survey departments of the local Port Authorities and other sources.
+These overlays are intended to overlay and complement official NOAA S-101 Electronic Navigational Charts (ENCs).
 Additional information on NOAA navigation products and services may be found at: http://www.nauticalcharts.noaa.gov

 This service is made possible through a public-private partnership enabled by the NOAA Open Data Dissemination Program.